AMATEUR BIOGRAPHY OF

 I received my restricted class licence in 1985 under the callsign ZR2AAB in Port Elizabeth.
 From 1987 to 1991 also held the callsign ZR6AMD.

-I am equipped for all-mode operation on all bands from 80m through to 23cm , as well as most digital modes including PSK31, RTTY, MFSK , Olivia, SSTV and the WSJT modes.
+I am equipped for all-mode operation on all bands from 80m through to 10m.
+Operation is primarily on digital modes (mostly FT8, FT4 and RTTY).

-My primary activities are HF DXing and Contesting (mostly in RTTY), with some satellite and VHF operation.
+My primary activities are HF DXing (Primarily Digital Modes) and Contesting (mostly in RTTY).

 I have been active on the 6m band since February 2001, when I made my first contact with 7Q7RM Ron.This was closely followed by EY8MM Nodir.
 After this I was hooked.
 The following month saw a total of 40 contacts into Europe.